marco64bit/angularExtensionTemplate/README.md

 Chrome extension template with angular inside. a custom html gadget that inject an iframe with angular app inside

+<h3>install</h3>
+chrome -> options -> extensions -> developer mode ON -> load extension... -> select folder app/ in angularExtensionTemplate folder -> finish ->
+open for example www.google.com

+now you see at the bottom of the screen an action button with "J" to open your custom extension gadget =)

 <h3>Content script</h3>

 <ul>